 Did you know that dads can actually make breastfeeding easier for moms?
 Just because it’s not their boob doesn’t mean they can’t participate in the breastfeeding journey.
-If you’re a dad who doesn’t know his place when it’s baby feeding time, here are 7 ways you can help with breastfeeding.
+If you’re a dad who doesn’t know his place when it’s baby feeding time, you're on the right page.

 1 Bring a snack or a drink